evidence-dev/evidence/sites/docs/pages/build-your-first-dashboard.md

 A Data Table is a built-in **component** of Evidence, and there are many more.
 To see a full list of components, take a look at the left-hand sidebar, or go to [All Components](/components/all-components/).

-### 6. Create a Bar Chart
+### 9. Create a Bar Chart

 Next, let's visualize orders over the past year using a [Bar Chart](/components/bar-chart).
-Add the following to your page:
+Add the following to your page.
+Notice that we are creating a new Markdown query called `orders_by_month`:

 ````markdown
 ### Orders by Month